Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: EASE-MCVT Framework

-where $\cos(T_i, T_j)$ denotes the appearance similarity between the two tracklets, $\hat{p}_{i,j}(\cdot)$ is the transition-time probability density obtained from the camera-link model, and $\delta$ and $\epsilon$ are hyperparameters controlling the contributions of appearance and temporal consistency.
+where $\operatorname{cos\_sim}(\cdot,\cdot)$ denotes cosine similarity between embeddings, $\hat{p}_{i,j}(\cdot)$ is the transition-time density learned by the camera-link model for the directional link $(i\!\rightarrow\! j)$, and $\delta$ and $\epsilon$ weight the appearance and temporal terms, respectively.
+Candidate pairs that violate the learned zone-based spatial constraint will be filtered before cost construction when it is available.